cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 ## Purchase 1 ATOM

 How you do it is highly dependent on what your preferences are.
-But roughly, you need to get on an exchange and, for instance, purchase 1 ATOM, which is worth 16 USD at the time of writing.
+But roughly, you need to get on an exchange and, for instance, purchase 1 ATOM.
 You can get any amount you wish, although don't get less than 0.3 ATOM so that it does not get all consumed in transaction fees before the end of this exercise.

 As found [here](https://cosmos.network/learn/get-atom), [this](https://messari.io/asset/cosmos/markets) is a list of exchanges that are known by Cosmos for carrying the ATOM token.